copperlight/copperlight.github.io/README.md

     ```

 1. Encrypt the private key, using Travis CLI.
 This will upload the key to Travis and provide a
 one-liner for decrypting the key, which should be added to `.travis.yml`.
+Add the encrypted key
+to the repo and delete the original files.

     ```shell
     travis encrypt-file travis-deploy-key
+    git add travis-deploy-key.enc
+    rm travis-deploy-key travis-deploy-key.pub
     ```

 1. Configure the [Travis build](./.travis.yml).
 The remote branch for the `gh-deploy` command is